DaisyMolving/DaisyMolving.github.io/_posts/2018-07-30-design-fundamentals-colour.markdown

 date:   2018-07-30 00:00:00 +0000
 ---

-Colour is an important part of our daily life, and also an important design element.
+Colour is an important part of daily life, and also an important design element.
 Just as it informs us about our environment, it can also be used by designers to inform users of how to interact with their design.
 In the world of UX, colour is used to draw attention, show relationships, lead the eye, convey product branding, direct the user journey and deliver deeper symbolic meaning.
 The relationship between user and product is very important when choosing colour, as personal perception, culture and even physiology can change the way that colour is interpreted.

 <br>
 **How do we see colour?**

 Humans see colour using cones in the retina of their eyes.
-Wavelengths of light hit surfaces around us, which in turn enter our eyes via the cornea, and then our pupils.
+Wavelengths of light hit surfaces around us, which pass into the eye through the pupil.
 From here the light passes to the back of our eye, where the retina is found.
 The retina contains a round-about total of 126 million light receptors, called rods and cones.
 Rods (120 million) perceive values of light and dark, and cones (6 million) perceive colour.

 <p align="center">
   <img src="../../../../../../../assets/rods_and_cones.jpg">
 </p>

 Each cone is one of three types: a red receptor, a green receptor or a blue receptor.
 A combination of how much these red, green or blue receptors are stimulated is responsible for the colour that your brain perceives.
-The way that our eyes understand colour is mirrored in our understanding of colour on a computer, where we often use ratios of RGB.
+The way that our eyes understand colour using red, blue and green receptors is mirrored in our understanding of colour on a computer, where we often use ratios of RGB.

 <head>
 <style>